Shopify/react-native-skia/docs/docs/getting-started/web.md

 you need to have Skia fully loaded and initialized before importing the Skia module.
 There are two ways you can control the way Skia should load:
-* With `<WithSkia />`: using code-splitting to defer the loading of the components that import Skia.
+* With `<WithSkiaWeb />`: using code-splitting to defer the loading of the components that import Skia.
-* With `LoadSkia()`: by defering the root component registration, until Skia is loaded.
+* With `LoadSkiaWeb()`: by defering the root component registration, until Skia is loaded.

 ### Using Code-Splitting

-We provide a `<WithSkia>` component which leverages [code splitting](https://reactjs.org/docs/code-splitting.html).
+We provide a `<WithSkiaWeb>` component which leverages [code splitting](https://reactjs.org/docs/code-splitting.html).
 In the example below, we load Skia before loadig the `MySkiaComponent` component.

 ```tsx
 import React from 'react';